 Another recurring theme on r/amiugly is when people agree that a poster's looks could be better, it's usually because of factors they can change.
 They've got an unflattering haircut, or their sense of style comes across as dorky, or they have good facial features, but they're partially hidden under some extra pounds.

-A fair-number of posters get comments about their facial expression or body language.
+A fair number of posters get comments about their facial expression or body language.
 They'll be told things like , "You're not ugly.
 In fact I'd say you're handsome, but you have such a self-doubting, hangdog look on your face that it takes away from your looks a bit.
-You need to smile and look more confident." or "You're quite pretty, but your posture is so hunched and dejected.
+You need to smile and look more confident" or "You're quite pretty, but your posture is so hunched and dejected.
 If you stood up straight you'd look a lot better."

 The way we look has an effect on the way others treat us.
 It would be naive to say otherwise.
 It's partially out of our hands.
 Some people get lucky and are born with more pleasing natural features, and they get somewhat better reactions because of it.
 However, a lot of the impact your appearance has on people comes from things you can adjust.

 Often when people get a bad reaction to their looks, it's to changeable things like their grooming, hair, clothes, and body language.
 It makes sense if you think about it.
-The parts of a person's appearance they have control over are able to convey more information about what they're like.
+The parts of a person's appearance they have control over convey more information about what they're like.
 If you're on the bus and a stranger sits down across from you, who are you going to have a more positive reaction to?
-Someone who's average-looking, but is dressed well and has a friendly, happy expression on their face, or a person with sharp cheekbones and dreamy eyes, but who's wearing stained, smelly clothes, and has odd, on-edge body language?
+Someone who's average looking, but is dressed well and has a friendly, happy expression on their face, or a person with sharp cheekbones and dreamy eyes, but who's wearing stained, smelly clothes, and has odd, on-edge body language?

-Even if your inborn physical features aren't amazing, if you otherwise style, groom, and carry yourself in a way that says "Solid, together, confident person" then you'll be likely to be seen that way.
+Even if your inborn physical features aren't amazing, if you otherwise style, groom, and carry yourself in a way that says "Solid, together, confident person" then you're likely to be seen that way.
 Maybe your forehead will always be too big, but you can still dress decently, take care of your skin, get a haircut that suits you, seem cheerful, carry yourself in a self-assured way, and so on.

 If you think you're ugly because you have one unattractive feature that stands out, it may not be bad as you think.
 Though if it is, you can probably get it fixed